Trial of Charles I: Establishing the court

-Trial
+Trial proceeding

-The trial began on 20 January 1649 in Westminster Hall, with a moment of high drama.
-After the proceedings were declared open, Solicitor General John Cook rose to announce the indictment; standing immediately to the right of the King, he began to speak, but he had uttered only a few words when Charles attempted to stop him by tapping him sharply on the shoulder with his cane and ordering him to "Hold".
-Cook ignored this and continued, so Charles poked him a second time and rose to speak; despite this, Cook continued.
-At this point Charles, incensed at being thus ignored, struck Cook across the shoulder so forcefully that the ornate silver tip of the cane broke off, rolled down Cook's gown and clattered onto the floor between them.
-With nobody willing to pick it up for him, Charles had to stoop down to retrieve it himself.
+On 20 January 1649, in Westminster Hall, the trial began with a moment of high drama.
+After the proceedings were declared open, Solicitor General John Cook rose to announce the indictment.
+Standing immediately to the right of the King, he began to speak, but he had uttered only a few words when Charles attempted to stop him by tapping him sharply on the shoulder with his cane and ordering him to "Hold".
+Cook ignored him and continued, so Charles poked him a second time and rose to speak, but Cook continued.
+At that point Charles, incensed at being ignored, struck Cook across the shoulder with his cane so forcefully that the ornate silver tip broke off, rolled down Cook's gown and clattered onto the floor between them.
+Nobody was willing to pick it up for him, so Charles had to stoop down to retrieve it himself.

 When given the opportunity to speak, Charles refused to enter a plea, claiming that no court had jurisdiction over a monarch.
 He believed that his own authority to rule had been due to the divine right of kings given to him by God, and by the traditions and laws of England when he was crowned and anointed, and that the power wielded by those trying him was simply that of force of arms.
 Charles insisted that the trial was illegal, explaining, "No learned lawyer will affirm that an impeachment can lie against the King ... one of their maxims is, that the King can do no wrong."
 Charles asked "I would know by what power I am called hither.
 I would know by what authority, I mean lawful [authority]".
 Charles maintained that the House of Commons on its own could not try anybody, and so he refused to plead.
 The court challenged the doctrine of sovereign immunity and proposed that "the King of England was not a person, but an office whose every occupant was entrusted with a limited power to govern 'by and according to the laws of the land and not otherwise'."